-buy modafinil cheap As a result of two team assistants resigning in quick succession, I have been thrown into the world of Recruitment Agencies from a company perspective, rather than a candidate one.
+buy provigil over the counter As a result of two team assistants resigning in quick succession, I have been thrown into the world of Recruitment Agencies from a company perspective, rather than a candidate one.
 This is the first time in my career that I have dealt with multiple recruitment agencies at the same time.
 This is also the first time I’ve had a real appreciation of what they do.

 The fees are generally standard throughout recruitment agencies, with them charging somewhere in the region of 15-25% depending on the salary of the person they place and your working relationship with them.